The author is a guitarist and bassist with over 35 years of experience as a musician.

 1. Hard-Tail Fixed Bridge

-A fixed bridge is the simplest type of bridge to understand.
+A fixed bridge is the simplest type of bridge.
 The mechanism does not move and, once set up properly, requires minimal attention.
-This is as basic as it gets when it comes to an electric guitar bridge.
+This is as basic as it gets.

 That said, it’s important to realize there are different kinds of fixed bridges.
 The first is a Fender-type bridge that consists of a plate screwed onto the body of the guitar with six adjustable saddles, one for each string.
 This kind of bridge is easy to manage, and even a newbie guitarist can learn to make adjustments to string height and intonation fairly easily.

 This type of bridge is a good choice for beginners as they can avoid the hassle and maintenance that comes with more complicated bridges.
 A fixed bridge generally stays in tune well and, aside from a setup every now and then, needs no intervention from the player.

 A Tune-o-Matic bridge is another type of fixed bridge.
 Though many guitar companies now use both designs, we can attribute the hard-tail to Fender, and credit Gibson with the Tune-o-Matic.